 You can also find all local Marine Rescue channels and frequencies for the NSW coast on the NSW Marine Rescue radio frequencies map.

 The National Coastal Radio Network (NCRN) was established in July 2002 by each of the States and Northern Territory to replace the Commonwealth funded and Telstra operated Coastal Radio Network.
 Each jurisdiction monitors the relevant VHF and HF 'distress and calling' frequencies, and broadcasts navigation warning and marine safety information relevant to their broadcast areas.

-HF is used for long distance ship–to-shore communication, with an equipment cost around $4,000.
+HF is used for long distance ship-to-shore communication.
 HF coverage is highly variable and dependant on a number of factors such as atmospheric and weather conditions and the power of the HF radio that is being used.
 Generally speaking HF coverage is up to 200 nautical miles, but under certain circumstances can be considerably more.

 For HF radio, 24 hour, 7 day week service is provided by Kordia which monitors the 4125, 6215 and 8291 kHz distress and calling frequencies.
 This HF service covers NSW coastal waters to at least 200 nautical miles from the shore from a transceiver site in Charleville, Queensland (Callsign: CHARLEVILLE RADIO).
 Kordia also broadcasts relevant navigation warnings and marine safety information (MSI) on 8176 kHz at 1025 and 2325 hours as such warnings are received from AMSA.